ordbase/generative-orc-721/RECURSIVE.md

-> "To iterate is human, to recurse is to divine."
+> "To iterate is human, to recurse divine."
 >
 >  -- God (There Only Can Be One Maxi Club Member)